makhzumbinharun/team-nixes/README.md

 # TEAN-NIXES

-Here, the members of Team-Nixes will upload their code.
+Here, the members of Team-Nixes will upload their codes.